joaomajesus/youtube-downloader/README.md

 # YouTube Downloader
 A simple Python script to download YouTube videos.
 ## Features:
-- Downloads the highest resolution video stream and highest bitrate audio stream and muxes them together.
+- Downloads the highest resolution video stream and highest bitrate audio stream and muxes them together with ffmpeg.
-- Extracts the video chapters from the description and adds them to the video.
+- Extracts the video chapters from the description and adds them to the video with MP4Box.
 - Saves the video url and description into a text file.
 ## Requirements
 - Install [ffmpeg](https://www.ffmpeg.org/download.html)